thunderbird/webext-docs/mailTabs.rst

    - :permission:`accountsRead`

-.. _mailTabs.getSelectedMessages:
+.. _mail^tabs.get^selected^messages:

 getSelectedMessages([tabId])
 ----------------------------

 .. api-section-annotation-hack:: -- [Added in TB 66]

 Lists the selected messages in the current folder.
 Includes messages in collapsed threads.
 Does not include messages which are context-clicked, but not selected.
-The context-clicked messages are always returned by the :ref:`menus.onClicked` event of the menus API.
+The context-clicked messages are always returned by the :ref:`menus.on^clicked` event of the menus API.

 .. api-header::
    :label: Parameters